khulnasoft-bot/github-actions-sandbox/docs/en/docs/advanced/behind-a-proxy.md

 ## Proxy with a stripped path prefix

-Having a proxy with a stripped path prefix, in this case, means that you could declare a path at `/app` in your code, but then, you add a layer on top (the proxy) that would put your **FastAPI** application under a path like `/api/v1`.
+Having a proxy with a stripped path prefix, in this case, means that you could declare a path at `/app` in your code, but then, you add a layer on top (the proxy) that would put your **ReadyAPI** application under a path like `/api/v1`.

 In this case, the original path `/app` would actually be served at `/api/v1/app`.